JingxianLin/RoboND-DeepLearning-Project/writeup.md

 workers = 2
 ```

 And this is the hardest part of this project.
+For learning rate, 0.1 is too large, making poor performance; 0.01 brings down the loss, and achieves an accuracy greater than 0.4.
+Batch size of 16 is good for memory and training speed.
+Number of epochs is set to 50, because of low training and validation loss; fewer epochs tend to underfit the model with high training and validation loss; more epochs are prone to overfitting with low training loss and high validation loss.
+Steps per epoch is based on the total number of images in training dataset divided by the batch_size.
+For validation steps and workers, recommended values are used.
 #### 4. Techniques